 - There are 9 assessment lessons.
-Each contains a crossword and an application page. - The crosswords contain clues from all the preceding articles and crosswords. - The application pages have questions based on prior material. - The assessment crossword clues without page numbers are from the two preceding articles. - The only clues with page references are for clues students have already had, which are based on articles that come later in the book; and clues based on glossary words.
-Also, as before, clues requiring students to use the key words in the clue to find the solution in the glossary have a star \ identifying them as this type of clue.
+Assessments 1, 2, 4, 5, 7, 8 contain a crossword and an application page.
+Assessments 3, 6, and 9 contain a non-fiction article and an application page. - The crosswords contain clues from all the preceding articles and crosswords. - The application pages have questions based on prior material. - The assessment crossword clues without page numbers are from any preceding article. - The only clues with page references are for clues students have already had, which are based on articles that come later in the book; and clues based on glossary words.
+Also, as before, clues requiring students to use the key words in the clue to find the solution in the glossary have a star ★ identifying them as this type of clue.

-- The 8 Teaching Activities
+The 8 Teaching Activities